Complex and Adaptive Dynamical Systems: A Primer: Graph Theory and Real-World Networks

-\underline{\sl Network diameter}\\ The network diameter is the maximum degree of separation between all pairs of vertices. \end{quotation} For a random network with $N$ vertices and coordination number $z$ we have
+There are small and large real-world networks and it makes sense only for very large networks to consider the thermodynamik limit.
+An example is the network of hyperlinks.

-since any node has $z$ neighbors, $z^2$ next neighbors and so on.
-The logarithmic increase in the number of degrees of separation with the size of the network is characteristic of small world networks. $\log N$ increases very slowly with $N$ and the number of degrees remains therefore small even for very large systems. \begin{quotation}
+\runinhead{The Hyperlink Network} Every web page contains links to other web pages, thus forming a network of hyperlinks.
+In 1999 there were about $N\simeq0.8\times10^9$ documents on the web, but the average distance between documents was only about~19.
+The WWW is growing rapidly; in 2007 estimates for the total number of web pages resulted in $N\simeq(20-30)\times10^9$, with the size of the Internet backbone, viz the number of Internet servers, being about $\simeq0.1\times10^9$.

-\underline{\sl Average distance}\\ The average distance $\ell$ is the average of the minimal path-length between all pairs of nodes of a network. \end{quotation} The average distance $\ell$ is generally closely related to the diameter $D$; it has the same scaling with the number of nodes $N$.
+\runinhead{Network Diameter and the Small-World Effect} As a first parameter characterizing a network we discuss the diameter of a network. \begin{quotation} {\it Network Diameter.\enspace} The network diameter is the maximum degree of separation between all pairs of vertices. \end{quotation} For a random network with $N$ vertices and coordination number $z$ we have

-\underline{\bf The hyperlink network}\\ Every web page contains links to other web pages, thus forming a network of hyperlinks.
-In 1999 there were about $N\simeq0.8\times10^9$ documents on the Web, but the average distance between documents was only about~19.
-The WWW grows rapidly, in 2007 estimates for the total number of web pages resulted in $N\simeq(20-30)\times10^9$, with the size of the Internet backbone, {\it viz} the number of Internet servers, being about $\simeq0.1\times10^9$.
+since any node has $z$ neighbors, $z^2$ next-nearest neighbors and so on.
+The logarithmic increase in the number of degrees of separation with the size of the network is characteristic of small-world networks. $\log N$ increases very slowly with $N$ and the network diameter therefore remains small even for networks containing a large number of nodes $N$. \begin{quotation} {\it Average Distance.\enspace} The average distance $\ell$ is the average of the minimal path length between all pairs of nodes of a network. \end{quotation} The average distance $\ell$ is generally closely related to the diameter $D$; it has the same scaling as the number of nodes $N$.